6uhrmittag/Itch-Sort-And-Export/README.md

 ## Acknowledgements

 - [ChatGPT-4 by OpenAI](https://openai.com/gpt-4) - **ChatGPT wrote 99%** of the Code of the userscript.
 It even
   generated most of this README.
-We developed the Userscript in a single chat thread/context over 3 hours.
+We developed version 0.1 of the Userscript in a single chat thread/context over 3 hours.
 - [Itch.io](https://itch.io/) - For providing a fantastic platform for indie games.
 - [Tampermonkey](https://www.tampermonkey.net/) - For making userscript management easy and accessible.